marc2k3/fb2k-graveyard/README.md

 Adds a `Sort playliosts by name` command to the main `File` menu.

 ## Other components
-While no longer maintained, downloads are available here and you can still view full documentation here:
+While no longer maintained, downloads are available here and documentation remains online:

 https://marc2k3.github.io/component/playcount-2003-legacy/